plurai-ai/intellagent/README.md

 2. 📊 **Performance Analytics**: Get detailed metrics and insights to identify weaknesses, areas for improvement, and to optimize your conversational agent's performance
 3. ✅ **Deploy with Confidence**: Release reliable conversational agents ready for real-world conversations

-Stop hoping your agent will work in production.
+Stop hoping your conversational agent will work in production.
 Know it will.
-Start building robust conversational agents that your users can trust.
+Start building reliable conversational agents that your users can trust.

 > To understand the key concepts and how the IntellAgent system operates, refer to the [system overview guide](https://intellagent-doc.plurai.ai/How_it_Works/how-it-works/)

 ## 🔍 Demo